IMIGRAN® FDT tablets

 Be careful driving or operating machinery until you know how Imigran FDT affect you.

 If you use Imigran FDT too often, it may make your headache worse.
 If this happens, your doctor may tell you to stop taking Imigran FDT.

 Check with your doctor as soon as possible if you think you are experiencing any side effects or allergic reactions due to taking Imigran FDT, even if the problem is not listed below.

 Like other medicines, Imigran FDT can cause some side effects.
 If they occur, they are most likely to be minor and temporary.
-However, some may be serious and need medical attention.
+However, some may be serious and

 Tell your doctor if you experienceany of the following after taking Imigran FDT: